April 22, 2016

 Am I willing to sacrifice going out or hanging with friends in lieu of work?
 The short answer is Yes

 I can say yes because I am highly driven to be my own boss.
 I don’t enjoy working on something that benefits someone else rather than myself.
-When the only reward is monetary you can bet my heart won’t be in it for long.
+When the only reward is money you can bet my heart won’t be in it for long.
 These may all be selfish things to say, but when it comes down to living life the way I want, I realize I need to take control.

 My own situation is likely different from yours and anyone else’s for that matter.
 And sure, there needs to be some downtime to avoid burnout.
-I can always plan a few dates to hang with friends or just not be tied to my desk, but working has become the higher priority if I want to meet my goals.
+I can always plan a few dates to hang with friends or just not be tied to my desk, but working has become a higher priority if I want to meet my goals.
 It should be the same case for you If you’re interested in doing something similar.

 Finding balance is crucial if you want to keep your head on your shoulders.
 With the right amount of planning, work, and consistency anything is reachable.